spiral/docs/stempler/inheritance.md

 ```

 ### Deep Stacks
-The stack tag will only aggregate `push` and `prepend` values while located in a same tag tree.
+The stack tag will only aggregate `push` and `prepend` values while located in a same tag tree level.

 For example given example will work: